Why 97% of Sales Email Messages With Questions Don't Work

 These tactics reek of persuasion.
 While marketers think persuasive copywriting is good, it's not.

 Copy that openly allows customers to persuade themselves — if, and when, they're ready for it — delivers consistently more value to both sides.
+Especially if you are trying to get a meeting with the CEO using email.

 Are You Asking Customers to Become Vulnerable?